Working while claiming JSA is allowed and encouraged. But, it must be part time employment and job-hunting for longer working hours must continue.

-But for those who wonder - can I work and claim JSA - the simple answer is YES, if you are eligible.
+But for those who are wondering - can I work and claim JSA - the simple answer is YES, if you are eligible.

 It also surprises some households that working and claiming JSA is equally permissible for couples.
-You can be living together (cohabiting) as a couple or claim as a single adult.
+You can be living together (cohabitation) as a couple or claim as a single adult.